vercel/next.js/docs/api-reference/next/streaming.md

 }
 ```

-Or it could also be an alternative way for you to replace static exported `reportWebVitals` function in your existing \_app.
+This method could also be used to replace static exported `reportWebVitals` functions in your existing `_app`.

 ```jsx
 // pages/_app.server.js